stefanopog/node-red-contrib-wws/README.md

 * Install the dependencies via npm install and move packages one level up `mv node_modules/* ..´.
 * To make Node-RED find the code, define the NODE_PATH environment variable by adding the Node-RED installation directory first, and the user directory second.
 Here is an example: `NODE_PATH="/usr/src/node-red/node_modules:/data/node_modules"`

-# Features
+# *Features*
+Note: **All the Nodes** accept a **msg.wwsToken** input.
+This token superseedes the one coming from the Credentials Node.

 ## Credentials node
   * creates a configuration node for a dedicated Watson Work Application,
-  * containing App ID and App Secret,
+  * It holds the App ID and App Secret,
   * pulls Application name from Watson Work,
-  * plus additional OAuth configuration elements
+  * pulls additional OAuth configuration elements
   * Note : **this node is used by all the other nodes**
+  * Note : **You can upload a new picture for the BOT and/or the User using this node**
   * Note : **This nodes supports now BOTH Authorization as app AND Authorize as user**

 ### Authorization as app